 To find out if the Second Career program can help you get back to work, register for one of our upcoming Second Career events.
 For more information on the Second Career program, fill out an information request form or contact: 1-888-336-9500.

 - Up to $28,000 towards tuition, books, living expenses, transportation and other living and training costs

 - Additional support may be available to accommodate dependent care, costs of living away from home and academic upgrading

-Applicants must be both approved by the Ministry of Advanced Education and Skills Development (MAESD) for Second Career and accepted by an independent training program before funded training can commence.
+Applicants must be both approved by the Ministry of Labour, Training and Skills Development (MLTSD) for Second Career and accepted by an independent training program before funded training can commence.

 Applicants must research and select their own training programs.
 Suitable training programs are considered to be ones that help applicants enter into high-demand industries, such as:

 In order to be eligible for the Second Career program, participants must: